kilian-group/phantom-reasoning/README.md

 ## PhantomWiki evaluation

-Since `phantom-wiki[eval]` is installed from github source, run the evaluation module like so:
+Since `phantom-wiki[eval]` is installed from GitHub source, run the evaluation module like so:

 ```bash
 CUDA_VISIBLE_DEVICES=0 python -m phantom_eval \